qwertyz15/mmpose/demo/Assignment.md

 ### Execution

-First need to clone the updated codebase.
-You can find the orginal codebase is [here](https://github.com/open-mmlab/mmpose.git).
+First we  need to clone the updated codebase.
+You can find the orginal codebase [here](https://github.com/open-mmlab/mmpose.git).
 ```
 git clone https://github.com/qwertyz15/mmpose.git
 ```